jordymeow/ai-engine/notes/STUDY-CONSOLIDATION.md

   a chatbot to a smaller Claude model.
 Fixed by capping max_tokens to the model's maxCompletionTokens in `anthropic.php` (max_tokens_for).
 Next: item 3 (schema-driven chatbot params) or item 2 (Gemini external MCP), Jordy's pick.
+- 2026-09-12: Item 1 gained IMAGEFU / PDFFU (a second turn on the same chatId without re-sending the file).
+Written first to reproduce the Discord report that Claude "forgets" an uploaded image on the next question: FAIL on Anthropic, PASS on OpenAI/Google (server-side state).
+Fixed by tagging uploads with query_chatId and re-attaching a discussion's live files on every turn of a stateless engine (chatbot.php + files.php get_chat_files).
+Gate now 12/12 on OpenAI, Anthropic, Google.
+Gotcha found on the way: discussions store Anthropic's msg_ id as previousResponseId, so "has an id" must not be read as "has server-side history"; gate on is_stateful_conversation_id() instead.